Sofa Buying Guide

 More than skin deep

 While it’s easy to get carried away with the aesthetics of a new sofa, you should also remember that not all are created equal.
 Beyond the fabric and color choice, the bones of the sofa are incredibly important; one key thing to look out for is what the seat cushions are made from.
 At OKA, it’s generally foam with a fiber wrap, or pure fiber or feather.
 This all impacts shape, and your seating’s ability to hold that over time.

-All seat and back cushions require some plumping to look and feel their best, but those made from a thick foam core wrapped in a layer of fiber, such as the Aubourn range, are low-maintenance.
+All seat and back cushions require some plumping to look and feel their best, but those made from a thick foam core wrapped in a layer of fiber are low-maintenance.
 Seat covers should be rotated and redressed regularly, while plumping the cushions occasionally will help to restore air between the fibers, thus maintaining their shape.

 Cushions and seat pads that are made exclusively from fiber or feather give that pleasurable sinking feeling as you sit down.
 They do, however, require regular plumping to prevent the cushions’ inners from flattening or binding; if a sofa is used every day, read "regular" as "daily."
 Additionally, a vigorous weekly "beating" of each side of each cushion—using the flat of your hands—topped with a shake should keep them looking their best.